mpv-player/mpv/DOCS/man/input.rst

-    For example, you could read and write the ``stream-open-filename`` property to redirect an URL to something else (consider support for streaming sites which rarely give the user a direct media URL), or you could set per-file options with by setting the property ``file-local-options/<option name>``.
+    For example, you could read and write the ``stream-open-filename`` property to redirect an URL to something else (consider support for streaming sites which rarely give the user a direct media URL), or you could set file-local options by setting the property ``file-local-options/<option name>``.
 The player will wait until all hooks are run.